-- Make sure your Bid or Proposal includes all required documentation and fully addresses
+Make sure your Bid or Proposal includes all required documentation.

-- Submit Bids or Proposals by or before the Bid/Proposal Due Date and Time.
-Bids or
+Submit Bids or Proposals by or before the Bid/Proposal Due Date and Time.

 WOMEN-OWNED and MINORITY BUSINESSES should register with the Maryland Department of Transportation (MDOT) to become certified as Minority Business Enterprises (MBEs).